-Awareness and Prevention Programs.
+Awareness and Prevention Programs

 The university offers an educational program for students and employees that promotes awareness and prevention of sexual harassment, promotes both individual and community safety, and reduces the perpetration of violent crimes.
-The university works to create and maintain a campus community culture designed to prevent sexual harassment; rape; acquaintance or date rape; dating violence, domestic violence, or stalking; other sex offenses, forcible or non-forcible, heterosexual or homosexual; and other Title IX offenses.
+The university works to create and maintain a campus community culture designed to prevent sex-based harassment; rape; acquaintance or date rape; dating violence, domestic violence, or stalking; other sex offenses, forcible or non-forcible, heterosexual or homosexual; and other Title IX offenses.
 Ultimately, the foundation for such a program comes from the university's mission, Christian perspective, and core values.

-The university's initial Title IX awareness and prevention program begins with a new-student orientation session during Genesis Weekend, which is held on both Tennessee and Florida campuses.
+The university's initial Title IX awareness and prevention program begins with a new-student orientation session during Genesis Weekend.
 The same awareness and prevention information is also provided during the orientation process for new distance-education students and new employees.